Welcome to our faith community!

 No. This is a common misconception for youth rather than being understood as the process adapted from RCIA.
 Sacraments are best understood as encounters with Christ by those responding to the movement of the Holy Spirit in their lives.
 Sacraments are not meant to be “celebrations of graduation,” but celebrate the various points in one’s life of faith.
 Sacraments have become a kind of reward for completion of a program, rather than a celebration of the faith of an individual and the community.
 In the Church there are different ways by which people receive the Sacraments of Initiation; no one form is better than the other, they are just different.
 According to Canon Law (CCL # 852, #866), youth who are of catechetical age, must receive all three sacraments of initiation at baptism, just as prescribed for adults.

-For additional information on Christian Initiation of Youth, please call 830-625-4531 and speak with Kimberly McFadden ext 201 or Brenda Gualandri ext 242.
+For additional information on OCIA adapted for Children and Youth, please call 830-625-4531 and speak with Sr Sheeja ext 216 or Brenda Gualandri ext 242.